Search This Blog

 The neo-Republican movement has support from some extremely rich people, who really hate the new trend.
 They may have more money than they can possibly use, but being outpaced by poor people is insulting.
 If lying and fear mongering gets people to vote for someone with a demonstrated track record of catering to the rich, then they will fund that campaign: no crime is worse than leveling the playing field!

 I don't know, but it seems like retrying some of the economic policies and tax brackets of the 50s could be a good thing.
-Elon Musk and Peter Thiel and their ilk have had 40 years for their privileged romp.
+Elon Musk and Peter Thiel and Jeff Bezos and their ilk have had 40 years for their privileged romp.
 I'm tired of their whinging and tantrums.

 Let's keep making America greater.
 We've got some traction here.
 Don't slip backwards.